Category Archives: Danish Royals

 Marselisborg Palace; Photo Credit – Wikipedia

 Christian and Alexandrine were devoted to one another and enjoyed a happy marriage.
 The couple became king and queen of Denmark in 1912.
-While their popularity waxed and waned throughout Christian’s rule, he and Alexandrine are generally viewed successful as king and queen.
-Prior to the World Wars, Alexandrine and Christian traveled extensively, often returning to Cannes where they met and married.
+While their popularity waxed and waned throughout Christian’s rule, he and Alexandrine are generally viewed as successful.
+Before the World Wars, Alexandrine and Christian traveled extensively, often returning to Cannes where they met and married.

 Alexandrine was somewhat shy and disliked the ceremonial and public aspects of being queen.
 She preferred more solitary activities and was known for her talents in needlework and for her avid interest in gardening.
 She also had a deep appreciation for music and was the patron of several musical organizations.
 Her eldest son Frederik shared his mother’s passion for music.